localvoid/ivi/documentation/advanced/keep-alive.md

 ): VNode<P>;
 ```

-`$keepAlive` function creates a virtual node with a special behavior that is controlled by a `ctrl` function.
+`$keepAlive` function creates a virtual node with a special keep alive behavior that is controlled by a
+`handler` function.

 When `handler` function receives `removed` vnode, it means that component is destroyed and removed vnode can be
 saved, so it can be reused later.
 When vnode is saved, `handler` function should return `true` value, otherwise vnode